vldr/IISModuleJS/README.md

 <p>
 This callback should be used to achieve high performance filtering and processing.
 Many features might not working in this callback, and some features will only work in this callback like <b>request.setUrl</b>. </p>

+Your callback function must return either **CONTINUE** or **FINISH**:
+- Use **CONTINUE** if you want the request to continue to other modules and the rest of the pipeline.
+- Use **FINISH** if you want the request to be handled only by yourself.

+The callback function can also be asynchronous but keep in mind that this will yield far **worse** performance than using a synchronous function.

 **Example:**
 ```javascript